 - Cross-checking — A hit in which a player uses the stick, held with both hands, to check an opponent.

-- Roughing — Striking an opponent during an altercation that the officials decide is not severe enough to earn a more severe penalty.
-If a player punches another with gloves on during a skirmish officials will sometimes give a roughing penalty.
+- Roughing – Striking an opponent during an altercation that the officials decide is not severe enough to earn a more severe penalty.
+If a player punches another with gloves on during a skirmish, officials will sometimes give a roughing penalty.

 Major Hockey Penalties

 A major hockey penalty can be assessed for some of the same actions in the minor category, but is, in the judgment of the officials, a stronger penalty for a more severe infraction.
 A major penalty comes with five minutes in the penalty box, during which that team plays shorthanded.
 A major penalty is not shortened if the team on the power play scores a goal.
-However, in the case of fighting, if both combatants receive fighting majors and are sent to the box, substitute players can step in and both teams play at full strength.
+However, in the case of fighting, if both combatants receive fighting majors and are sent to the box, substitute players can step in, allowing both teams to play at full strength.

 Some typical infractions that earn players a major hockey penalty include: